motoko-bootcamp/motoko-starter/days/day-6/final-project.md

 You are completely free to do as you please, but keep the project theme alive.

 ### Step 3: Front-End
-1. Create a front-end structure with [dfx new](https://internetcomputer.org/docs/current/references/cli-reference/dfx-new/#examples).
+1. Create a front-end structure with [create-ic](https://github.com/peterpeterparker/create-ic).
 (Tip: [MioQuispe](https://github.com/MioQuispe/create-ic-app) is a very useful ready-to-go framework setup for IC, supports Svelte/React/Vue)
 2. Allow users to login with atleast an Internet Identity account, you can also add more wallet support if you want.
 3. Connect the back-end so people can interact with your Motoko code.
 4. Add an [ICP banner](https://dfinity.frontify.com/d/XzkdhhDptijE/dfinity-brand-guide#/internet-computer/powered-by-crypto-badges) to showcase what great technology you have used.